 - (i) For securities, precious metals bullion and commodity futures contracts quoted on an active market, the published price quotation using: - (A) For listed securities, the last bid price of a long security and, correspondingly, the last ask price of a short security, as shown on a consolidated pricing list or exchange quotation sheet as of the close of business on the relevant date or last trading date prior to the relevant date, as the case may be, - (B) For unlisted investment funds, the net asset value provided by the manager of the fund on the relevant date, - (C) For all other unlisted securities (including unlisted debt securities) and precious metals bullion, a value determined as reasonable from published market reports or inter-dealer quotation sheets on the relevant date or last trading day prior to the relevant date, or, in the case of debt securities, based on a reasonable yield rate, - (D) For commodity futures contracts, the settlement price on the relevant date or last trading day prior to the relevant date, - (E) For money market fixed date repurchases (no borrower call feature), the price determined by applying the current yield for the security to the term of maturity from the repurchase date.
 This will permit calculation of any profit or loss based on the market conditions at the reporting date, - (F) For money market open repurchases (no borrower call feature), the price determined as of the reporting date or the date the commitment first becomes open, whichever is the later.
-The value is to be determined as in (E) and the commitment price is to be determined in the same manner using the yield stated in the repurchase commitment, and - (G) For money market repurchases with borrower call features, the borrower call price, and after making any adjustments considered by the Dealer Member to be necessary to accurately reflect the market value. - (ii) Where a reliable price for the security, precious metals bullion or commodity futures contract cannot be determined: - (A) The value determined by using a valuation technique that includes inputs other than published price quotations that are observable for the security, either directly or indirectly; or - (B) Where no observable market data-related inputs are available, the value determined by using unobservable inputs and assumptions; or - (C) Where insufficient recent information is available and/or there is a wide range of possible values and cost represents the best value estimate that range, cost. - (iii) Where a value cannot be reliably determined under subsections (g)(i) and (g)(ii) above, the amount used: - (A) To report the total market value of a Dealer Member securities position; and - (B) To calculate the margin requirement for a client account securities position; shall be zero. - (h) "regulated entities entity" means those entities an entity with whom a Dealer Member may deal on a value for value basis, with mark to market imposed on outstanding transactions.
-The entities are entity is a participating institutions in the Canadian Investor Protection Fund or members of recognized exchanges and associations.
-For the purposes of this definition recognized exchanges and associations mean those entities that meet the following criteria: member of an applicable exchange or applicable association. - the exchange or association maintains or is a member of an investor protection regime equivalent to the Canadian Investor Protection Fund; - 2. the exchange or association requires the segregation by its members of customers' fully paid for securities; - 3. the exchange or association rules set out specific methodologies for the segregation of, or reserve for, customer credit balances; - 4. the exchange or association has established rules regarding Dealer Member and customer account margining; - 5. the exchange or association is subject to the regulatory oversight of a government agency or a self-regulatory organization under a government agency which conducts regular examinations of its members and monitors member's regulatory capital on an ongoing basis; and
+The value is to be determined as in (E) and the commitment price is to be determined in the same manner using the yield stated in the repurchase commitment, and - (G) For money market repurchases with borrower call features, the borrower call price, and after making any adjustments considered by the Dealer Member to be necessary to accurately reflect the market value. - (ii) Where a reliable price for the security, precious metals bullion or commodity futures contract cannot be determined: - (A) The value determined by using a valuation technique that includes inputs other than published price quotations that are observable for the security, either directly or indirectly; or - (B) Where no observable market data-related inputs are available, the value determined by using unobservable inputs and assumptions; or - (C) Where insufficient recent information is available and/or there is a wide range of possible values and cost represents the best value estimate that range, cost. - (iii) Where a value cannot be reliably determined under subsections (i) and (ii) above, the amount used: - (A) To report the total market value of a Dealer Member securities position; and - (B) To calculate the margin requirement for a client account securities position; shall be zero.

+"regulated entity" means an entity with whom a Dealer Member may deal on a value for value basis, with mark to market imposed on outstanding transactions.
+The entity is a participating institution in the Canadian Investor Protection Fund or member of an applicable exchange or applicable association.